WOYL: History

-WOYL was the very first radio station in all of Venango County, first going on the air on February 14, 1946, while the area was still in its oil-drilling and oil-producing heyday.
-It operated for many years under the call letters WKRZ.
-Somewhat unusual for this radio station was its two-tower daytime directional antenna pattern on a Class C "local" frequency at 1340 kHz, as well as itself share-time arrangement (the station would sign off from 7:00-8:30 PM on Tuesdays and Thursdays and 7:00-8:00 PM on Sundays).
-This was mandated by the FCC in order to protect another station operating on this same frequency at nearby Grove City College.
-That station, WSAJ, first went on the air in 1920.
-However, the FCC determined in later years that WOYL did not cause an interference problem with WSAJ and lifted the "shared time" restrictions, though WOYL continued to operate using the same directional pattern to protect WKSN in Jamestown, New York and WSTV in Steubenville, Ohio, which also operate on 1340 kHz.
-The station further benefited by being granted permission to raise its nighttime operating power from 250 to 1,000 watts around-the-clock, following the lead of many Class C channel stations (known then as Class IV).
-WSAJ ceased operations in 2006, when the college decided the investment required to keep an AM station on the air for only four hours per week was too costly and it would instead concentrate resources on WSAJ-FM.
-This allowed WOYL to remain on the air during times previously controlled by WSAJ.
+WOYL was the first radio station located in Venango County, debuting on February 14, 1946, on a "local" frequency of 1340 kHz, while the area was still in its oil-drilling and oil-producing heyday.
+The station's original call letters were WKRZ.

+Most stations broadcasting on local frequencies operated as fulltime stations, with single tower non-directional antennas.
+WKRZ was unusual for having a two-tower daytime directional antenna pattern, as well as a share-time arrangement—it would sign off from 7:00-8:30 PM on Tuesdays and Thursdays and 7:00-8:00 PM on Sundays—to allow operation by WSAJ Grove City College, that was mandated by the Federal Communications Commission (FCC).
+The FCC later determined, however, that WOYL did not cause interference to WSAJ and eliminated the "shared time" restrictions, though WOYL continued to operate using the same directional pattern to protect WKSN in Jamestown, New York and WSTV in Steubenville, Ohio, which also operated on 1340 kHz.

-Like most small-market AM radio stations of its ilk, WKRZ programmed a format of full-service news, sports, and adult contemporary music, with world and national news provided by the NBC radio network (it originally affiliated itself with the Mutual Broadcasting System on April 27, 1946, becoming its 300th station, with the network broadcasting a two-hour prime-time special, Mutual's 300 Party, honoring the event).
+Like most small-market AM radio stations, WKRZ programmed a format of full-service news, sports, and adult contemporary music, with world and national news provided by the NBC radio network (it originally affiliated itself with the Mutual Broadcasting System on April 27, 1946, becoming its 300th station, with the network broadcasting a two-hour prime-time special, Mutual's 300 Party, honoring the event).

 From the time of its sign-on until the sale to its current owner, the station maintained its studios and offices at its transmitter site at 746 Orange Street on a hilltop overlooking downtown Oil City.

 FM signs on

-WOYL also became the very first FM licensee in Venango County when it signed on its sister FM station on May 1, 1957.
-In later years, WOYL-FM would develop into a 20,000-watt powerhouse and remains the only such powerful station in all of Venango County, though now under different call letters and ownership.
+WOYL also became the first FM licensee in Venango County when it signed on its sister FM station on May 1, 1957.
+In later years, WOYL-FM developed into a 20,000-watt powerhouse.

+It remains the only such powerful station in all of Venango County, though now under different call letters and ownership.